 Portfolio harvest stability in VA waters declined over the study period, and this decline was related to ecological and social factors impacting species and harvest asynchrony and species harvest stability.
 First, through the declines in the biomass of Atlantic croaker and spot in the lower Bay (also documented in Buchheister et al., 2013; Schonfeld et al., 2022), a relationship that was captured in VA SEM 1 (Fig. 5) through the effect of species statistical averaging on harvest compensation.
 When species biomasses were most uneven (high biomass availability), their harvests tended to be more seasonally compensatory, contributing to the stability of the harvest portfolio overall.
-However, as population variabilities became more even (low biomass availability), species harvests became more synchronous, and this contributed to declining harvest stability interannually.(Bonzek et al., 2019)(L. Gillingham, personal communication, 2024)(R. J. Latour, personal communication, 2023)
+However, as population variabilities became more even (low biomass availability), species harvests became more synchronous, and this contributed to declining harvest stability interannually.

+The mechanisms through which biomass declines impacted the timing of harvests, and therefore harvest compensation, could be both biological and behavioral in nature.
+For one, a decline in the abundance of Atlantic croaker during the spring and summer months could have contributed to smaller harvests during those months, resulting in a larger proportion of harvests occurring later in the year.
+However, biomass declines occurred concurrently with declines in fishing effort, signaling that changes in fishing behavior may have also been important.
+For instance, during periods of low Atlantic croaker abundance, the fish that were present in the Bay tended to be smaller-bodied overall (Bonzek et al., 2019).
+These smaller-bodied fish may have been less marketable, and therefore fishers would be expending less effort targeting them.
+In addition, during periods of high Atlantic croaker abundance, there were periods when the “market simply was not buying”, serving as another likely contributor to effort declines (L. Gillingham, VMRC, pers. comm., 2024).
+These market-driven factors may have resulted in declines in fishing effort during the spring and summer months, ultimately pushing the timing of Atlantic croaker harvests to later in the year and leading to reduced harvest compensation.

-Second, we identified a clear decline in the number of commercial fishing trips occurring in VA over the study period.
-While understanding the complete suite of factors influencing this decline is beyond the scope of our study, our finding is supported by recent work showing declines in finfish fishery participation in VA (in terms of the number of licensed fishers) (White & Scheld, 2021), although that study found that these declines may be due largely to demographic factors.
-Declining trends in effort may also be due to market factors that we did not characterize (e.g., prices), with commercial fishers being tempted to other fisheries and marine-related industries that may be more profitable and with greater promise of future reliability in harvest, including but not limited to the growing aquaculture industry, as well as fisheries for blue crabs (Callinectes sapidus) and hard clams (Mercenaria mercenaria) (White & Scheld, 2021).
-Increasing participation in these industries by fishers at the expense of effort in the finfish fisheries documented here could help explain effort declines, but further work is needed to better understand the drivers of effort declines.
+We incorporated the effect of declining effort into our analysis by relating effort declines to species harvest stability, finding that declining effort was associated with reduced stability.
+As noted previously, these effort declines may have originated from declines in Atlantic croaker abundance and body sizes, as well as from market dynamics during periods of high abundance.
+Given that Atlantic croaker and spot are for the most part harvested concurrently in the Bay (barring some seasonal exceptions for when these species are targeted individually) (R. J. Latour, pers. obs., 2023), declines in effort directed at Atlantic croaker could explain the declines seen in spot effort.
+In addition, declining effort may be attributable to declines in finfish fishery participation in Virginia waters that are associated with the changing demographics of the fleet, as evidenced by a decline in the number of younger participants in the fishery (White & Scheld, 2021).
+In response to these factors, fishery participants may be tempted to switch to other fisheries and marine-related industries that may be more profitable and with greater promise of future reliability in harvest, including but not limited to the growing aquaculture industry, as well as fisheries for blue crabs (Callinectes sapidus) and hard clams (Mercenaria mercenaria) (White & Scheld, 2021).